mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 This page lists all the documentation updates for [!DNL Journey Optimizer].

+## November 2022 {#november-2022}

+* Added a new page about Journey Optimizer integrations.
+[Read more](../start/ajo-integrations.md)
+* Added a recommendation about the length of mirror pages URLs.
+[Read more](../design/message-tracking.md)
+* A new subsection in the email settings configuration has been added on the reply to email address, including recommendations to ensure proper reply management.
+[Read more](../configuration/email-settings.md#reply-to-email)

 ## October 2022 {#october-2022}

 * Added a journey use case on how to limit throughput using External Data Sources and Custom Actions.
 [Read more](../building-journeys/limit-throughput.md)
 * The journey use case section has been reorganized into two categories: [Business use cases](../building-journeys/journeys-uc.md) and [Technical use cases](../building-journeys/collections.md).
 * The **Entity Dataset** section has been updated with more details.
-[Learn more](../start/datasets-query-examples.md#entity-dataset)
+[Read more](../data/datasets-query-examples.md#entity-dataset)
-* Information related to opt-out management and consent policies have been reorganized into a new section.
+* The opt-out management and consent policies sections have been reorganized.
 [Read more](../privacy/opt-out.md)
+* The section on advanced parameters in journey messages has been clarified and now specifies that email address override should only be used for specific use cases.
+Most of the time, the value defined as the primary address in the **Execution fields** is the one that should be used.
+[Read more](../messages/messages-in-journeys.md#adv-settings)
+* Added a note to the **Configure landing page subdomains** section to specify that capital letters are not allowed in landing page subdomains.
+[Read more](../configuration/lp-subdomains.md)

 ## September 2022 {#september-2022}